 |Skin tags are not contagious

 You may require to attend an urgent care clinic for several good reasons instead of the hospital's emergency room.
 One of these reasons is that an urgent care clinic provides superb care services for patients like skin tag removal, Skin Biopsy, antibody testing for covid ,who require time-sensitive care.
-If you decide to go to an emergency room, you won't receive the immediate care that ERs are meant to serve patients facing emergency medical situations.
+If you decide to go to an emergency room, you won't receive immediate care as ERs are meant to serve patients facing emergency medical situations.
 This means that the patient is facing a life-threatening health condition.
 You don't need to struggle to look for a healthcare provider who is not around to offer you medical care when you can head over to your nearest urgent family clinic.

-When you want to treat warts, there is no specific over-the-counter medication that is recommended.
+When you want to treat skin tags, there is no specific over-the-counter medication that is recommended.
 However, treating skin tags using salicylic acid-based wart treatments may damage the skin and cause scars.

 It is not good to use wart remover or fingernail polish on skin tags because these products are meant for hard skin surfaces such as nails and warts.
 If you need to get rid of skin tags effectively, you should ask your doctor for advice instead of using products that can damage your skin.